-- .2 Residential security units must - I. be used solely by the owner, manager, or caretaker of the premises - II. be a maximum size of $111.48 \text{ m}^2 (1,200 \text{ ft.}^2)$ - III. be constructed and operational after the construction of the principal building, unless the permitted use of the property does not require a principal building (Bylaw 2021-15 passed on August 3, 2022)
+.2 Residential security units must

-- .3 No more than one residential dwelling unit of any type may be permitted per parcel. - I. Single detached dwellings are not permitted on parcels with residential security units. - .4 Any office, technical, administrative, or indoor display areas or any retail sale operations must be accessory to the uses identified above. - I. The floor area devoted to such accessory activities shall not exceed 33% of the total floor area of the building(s) devoted to the principal use.
+- I. be used solely by the owner, manager, or caretaker of the premises - II. be a maximum size of $111.48 \text{ m}^2 (1,200 \text{ ft.}^2)$ - III. be constructed and operational after the construction of the principal building - .3 No more than one residential dwelling unit of any type may be permitted per parcel. - I. Single detached dwellings are not permitted on parcels with residential security units. - .4 Any office, technical, administrative, or indoor display areas or any retail sale operations must be accessory to the uses identified above. - I. The floor area devoted to such accessory activities shall not exceed 33% of the total floor area of the building(s) devoted to the principal use.